openstack-infra/infra-specs/specs/artifact-signing.rst

 Proposed Change
 ===============

-Add a dedicated job worker responsible for performing artifact signing between the generation and publication steps.
+Add a dedicated job node responsible for performing artifact signing between the generation and publication steps.

 Alternatives